peeter3/unity/bible/your_encounters_with_the_holy_spirit/your-encounters-with-the-holy-spirit.md

 <sup>[<a name="ftn.id0013" href="#id0013">‼</a>]</sup>
 Philip Jacob Spener, _Pia Desideria_ (Minneapolis, MN: Fortress Press, 1964) 57ff.

+<sup>[<a name="ftn.id0014" href="#id0014">‽</a>]</sup>
+I once read from a Lutheran source that the time for giving up private property passed soon after the New Testament era.
+I did not find that to be a powerful argument.

 <sup>[<a name="ftn.id0004" href="#id0004">‡</a>]</sup>
 Philip Jacob Spener, _Pia Desideria_ (Minneapolis, MN: Fortress Press, 1964) 19‑20.